 A. Rules of conduct and discipline for students and employees shall apply to all student trip activities.

-B. The school administration shall be responsible for providing more detailed Procedures about the trips, including the nature and extend of parental involvement, supervision, and such other factors deemed important and in the best interest of students.
+B. The school administration shall be responsible for providing more detailed procedures about the trips, including the nature and extent of parental involvement, supervision, and such other factors deemed important and in the best interest of students.

 C. Transportation shall be furnished through a commercial carrier or school-owned vehicle.

-D. An employee may use a personal vehicle to transport staff or personal property for purpose of a field trip upon prior written approval from administration.
+D. An employee may use a personal vehicle to transport staff or personal property for purposes of a field trip upon prior written approval from administration.

 E. An employee must not use a personal vehicle to transport one or more students for purposes of a field trip.